Skip to main content

 These criteria may include who the lead is, what they are looking for, how they interacted with the business, and whether their behavior suggests genuine intent.

-For example, someone who visits a pricing page, submits a detailed inquiry, and matches the target customer profile should usually be treated differently from someone who only reads one general article.
+For example, someone who visits a pricing page, submits a detailed enquiry, and matches the target customer profile should usually be treated differently from someone who only reads one introductory article.

 The goal is not to create a perfect prediction.
-The goal is to create a useful prioritization method.
+The goal is to create a useful ranking method.

-A good lead score helps teams understand which leads are ready for follow-up, which leads need nurturing, which leads should be reviewed manually, and which leads are unlikely to become valuable.
+A good lead score helps teams decide which leads are ready for follow-up, which need nurturing, which should be reviewed manually, and which are unlikely to become valuable.

 Why Lead Scoring Matters